immel-f/m3tr/README.md

 ### [ArXiv Preprint](https://arxiv.org/abs/2411.10316)

-Official implementation of `M3TR: Generalist HD Map Construction with Variable Map Priors`
+Official implementation of `M3TR: A Generalist Model for Real-World HD Map Completion`

 ## Introduction

 ![overview](assets/m3tr_overview.png "overview")

-Autonomous vehicles require road information for their operation, usually in form of HD maps.
-Since offline maps eventually become outdated or may only be partially available, online HD map construction methods have been proposed to infer map information from live sensor data.
-A key issue remains how to exploit such partial or outdated map information as a prior.
-We introduce M3TR (Multi-Masking Map Transformer), a generalist approach for HD map construction both with and without map priors.
-We address shortcomings in ground truth generation for Argoverse 2 and nuScenes and propose the first realistic scenarios with semantically diverse map priors.
-Examining various query designs, we use an improved method for integrating prior map elements into a HD map construction model, increasing performance by +4.3 mAP.
-Finally, we show that training across all prior scenarios yields a single Generalist model, whose performance is on par with previous Expert models that can handle only one specific type of map prior.
-M3TR thus is the first model capable of leveraging variable map priors, making it suitable for real-world deployment.
+Autonomous vehicles rely on HD maps for their operation, but offline HD maps eventually become outdated.
+For this reason, online HD map construction methods use live sensor data to infer map information instead.
+Research on real map changes shows that oftentimes entire parts of an HD map remain unchanged and can be used as a prior.
+We therefore introduce M3TR (Multi-Masking Map Transformer), a generalist approach for HD map completion both with and without offline HD map priors.
+As a necessary foundation, we address shortcomings in ground truth labels for Argoverse 2 and nuScenes and propose the first comprehensive benchmark for HD map completion.
+Unlike existing models that specialize in a single kind of map change, which is unrealistic for deployment, our Generalist model handles all kinds of changes, matching the effectiveness of Expert models.
+With our map masking as augmentation regime, we can even achieve a +1.4 mAP improvement without a prior.
+Finally, by fully utilizing prior HD map elements and optimizing query designs, M3TR outperforms existing methods by +4.3 mAP while being the first real-world deployable model for offline HD map priors.

 ### Results on Argoverse 2 Geo Split (see [paper](https://arxiv.org/abs/2411.10316) for full evaluation)